Muscatine, Iowa: History

 In the antebellum period he assisted fugitive slaves, and petitioned the state government to overturn racist laws before the Civil War.
 In 1863, Clark helped organize Iowa's black regiment, the 60th United States Colored Infantry (originally known as the 1st Iowa Infantry, African Descent), though an injury prevented him from serving.

 In 1868, he gained desegregation of Iowa's public schools by suing the Muscatine school board after his daughter Susan was turned away from her neighborhood school.
 Eleven years later, in 1879 his son Alexander Jr. became the first black graduate of the University of Iowa College of Law and its first black graduate from any department.
 Clark Sr. went to the college and became its second black law graduate five years later, despite being 58 years old.
 He said that he wanted to serve “as an example to young men of his own race.”
 Clark rose to prominence in the Republican Party, serving as a delegate to state and national conventions.

 In 1890, Clark was appointed ambassador to Liberia by President Benjamin Harrison.
-He was one of four Muscatine residents to be appointed as a diplomatic envoy between 1855 and 1900, a remarkable feat for a town of such small size: George Van Horne was consul at Marseilles, France during the 1860s; Samuel McNutt served at Maracaibo, Venezuela in 1890; and Frank W. Mahin represented his country in Reichenberg, Austria in 1900.
+He was one of four Muscatine residents to be appointed as a diplomatic envoy between 1855 and 1900, a remarkable feat for a town of such small size: George Van Horne was consul at Marseille, France during the 1860s; Samuel McNutt served at Maracaibo, Venezuela in 1890; and Frank W. Mahin represented his country in Liberec (Reichenberg), Austria-Hungary in 1900.